Patient education: Polycystic kidney disease (Beyond the Basics)

 POLYCYSTIC KIDNEY DISEASE DIAGNOSIS

 In people without a family history, ADPKD may be more difficult to diagnose.
-The diagnosis of polycystic kidney disease may first be suspected based on an imaging test, such as an ultrasound, performed for some other reason.
+The diagnosis of PKD may first be suspected based on an imaging test, such as an ultrasound, performed for some other reason.
 The family history may be negative either because family members developed symptoms at a later age and died of other causes before ADPKD was diagnosed, or because a new mutation has occurred (which is the case in 15 percent of patients with ADPKD).
-If the family history is negative, the diagnosis of ADPKD can be made using information on the number of cysts present in the kidneys in relation to the patient’s age (as described above), and the presence of other clinical findings (such as liver cysts).
+If the family history is negative, the diagnosis of ADPKD can be made using information on the number of cysts present in the kidneys in relation to the patient’s age (as described above) and the presence of other clinical findings (such as liver cysts).
 Rarely, in cases where the imaging diagnosis is not straightforward, genetic testing would need to be performed.

 POLYCYSTIC KIDNEY DISEASE TREATMENT